isaacmorneau/tend/README.md

 - postgresql installed and running locally
 - your user is allowed to access it

+just runing the sql file in a database titled tend will work fine otherwise TENDPSQL can be set to override the connection command as needed

 ## variants
 Some people have been interested to make their own versions of it.
 Feel free to open a MR to get yours listed here as well.